 Designing Our Courses

 How do you put together a course in a virtual or “blended” setting—where some students might be in class and others might be online?
-Below are links to several resources—including vide of two fairly comprehensive W&L workshops.
+Below are links to several resources—including videos of two fairly comprehensive W&L workshops.
 In the end, there are plenty of options.
 The key is to choose models that feel right for your courses, your students, and your style of teaching.
 Then stick with them.

 Four Models for HiFlex Course Design